secureblue/secureblue/FAQ.md

 If you still want to enable this functionality, run `ujust toggle-ghns`

+#### Why doesn't my Xwayland app work?

+Xwayland is disabled by default on GNOME, KDE Plasma, and Sway.
+Use `ujust toggle-xwayland` if you need it

 #### My clock is wrong and it's not getting automatically set.
 How do I fix this?

 If your system time is off by an excessive amount due to rare conditions like a CMOS reset, your network will not connect.
 A one-time manual reset will fix this.
 This should never be required except under very rare circumstances.